anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

   - Create and define cluster network policies
   - Run a cluster-wide pod security policy
   - Turn on Audit Logging
-  - Separate sensitive workloads with namespaces
+  - Separate sensitive workloads using namespaces
-  - Secure tenant eetadata Access
+  - Secure tenant metadata Access
 - Network segmentation using security zoning and network standards must be followed when deploying containers
 - The Host OS running the containers must be hardened
 - Use container-aware runtime defense tools